temcdrm/emthub/docs/Roadmap.rst

 These files, tools, and on-line documents provide the initial knowledge base to perform segments of the workflow shown below.
-In the upper left, the file *CIM_Grid_18v15.qea* has been reduced in size, by deleting the unnecesary (for EMT) *Enterprise* and *Market* packages.
-This step is optional.
+In the upper left, the file *CIM_Grid_18v15.xmi* [1]_ has been reduced in size, by deleting the unnecesary (for EMT) *Enterprise* and *Market* packages.
+For *CIMTool*, it was also necessary to delete profile packages distributed within the base CIM file by the CIM Users Group.
 The three shaded files are key items maintained on the open-source software site for P3743:

 #. *Emtiop.xmi* contains the CIM extensions for EMT, output from  the UML editor and input to *CIMTool*.
 This file is relatively small and kept under version control.
 It should be possible to use this extension file with future versions of the base CIM.
 The format is a variant of *xml*.
 #. *emtiop.owl* is the profile for EMT.
 This is created by selecting classes and attributes from the base CIM with extensions in *CIMTool*.
 You should check example CIM RDF instance files, some of them listed at the lower left, against the profile and resolve any errors.